 Why did you choose your current career?

 An avid love for numbers.
-As a child, I had wanted to study medicine but my interest moved more towards finance as I grew older.
+As a child I wanted to study medicine, but my interest moved more towards finance as I grew older.

 What is the proudest moment of your career so far?

-Setting up the finance department of my organisation, KeyRing, following a demerger from another charity.
+Setting up the finance department of my organisation, KeyRing, after a demerger from another charity.

 What do you do outside work?